danielmichaels/danielms/content/blog/06072019-http-basics.md

 ### Encoding Schemes

 HTTP has several encoding schemes to ensure the safe delivery of data.
-The following is some of the most common:
+The following is some of the most common.

 #### URL Encoding